Balance Payments and Refunds API

 422 unprocessable_entity.

-- If a request with a key succeeds, recording the payment, then a retry with the same key returns the original payment again rather than recording a second one.
+- If a request with a key succeeds, a later retry with the same key returns the original entry again rather than recording a second one.

 - If a request is still in flight when a duplicate arrives, the duplicate gets